 For example, I believe caramelized onions are the highest form of any onion cooking method.
 Sure, you can eat them raw, saute them quickly, perhaps even roast them.
-But nothing screams more flavour than caramelizing onions!
-It is my absolute favourite cooking method for onions.
-The downside is the length it takes to reach that golden colour, and the amount of babysitting you do while they cook.
+But nothing screams more flavor than caramelizing onions!
+It is my absolute favorite cooking method for onions.
+The downside is the length it takes to reach that golden color, and the amount of babysitting you do while they cook.
 However, I find more often than not, I am taking the extra time to caramelize my onions for any dish.

 Since many of my meals have consisted of caramelized onions, I thought it would be best to write a how-to on the process.
 The length of cooking time depends on how caramelized you want your onions to be.
 Sometimes, if I am in a hurry, I get them to a light golden stage and say that's it, no more!
 Other times, I see how long I can go before I drive myself insane 🙂 All in all, it is a simple process, just a bit time consuming.
 I've started making huge batches and storing the leftovers in the fridge so I always have some on hand.

 - 3 lbs onions, peeled and sliced thin

 - 3 tbsp. butter or olive oil, or a mix of both